quocnguyenx43/ViReCAX/system/README.md

 The results of each online learning batch will be stored in the acsa_evaluation and model_evaluation collections for the ACSA and CLS tasks, respectively.

 *Attention*: If you need to do the experiment again, you need to delete and re-initialize the models files in \models and results in MongoDB collection corresponding to the task you are doing.
-Also, delete the offset in offset and offset_2 collection to restart the pointer.
+Also, delete the offset in "offset" and "offset_2" collection to restart the reading position of the online learning process.